 Dried Pulla Chile Peppers

-Dried pullas contain vitamin A, C, the B vitamins and significant amounts of iron, thiamine, niacin, magnesium and riboflavin.
+Dried Pulla chile peppers contain vitamin A, B and C, and and significant amounts of iron, thiamine, niacin, magnesium and riboflavin.
 Chiles are cholesterol-free, saturated fat-free, low calorie, low sodium, and high in fiber.

-This chile has been the hot topic of a heated debate among chile experts in deciding whether the pulla chile is a form of the guajillo, mirasol or de arbol chile.
-It is widely believed that the dried pulla chile derives from the small broths of a Chilaca before they reach maturity.
+The Pulla chile has been the hot topic of a debate among chile experts in deciding whether it is a form of the Guajillo, Mirasol or Arbol chile.
+The most widely accepted theory is that it is a descendant of the Guajillo.
 Pulla chiles thrive in the Central Valley of Mexico, the Mexico City region.

 Recipes that include Dried Pulla Chile Peppers.
 One is easiest, three is harder.

 |Keep It Simple Foods||White Bean and Onion Soup with Pulla Chili Oil Croutons|